GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Methodology

-A fixed penalty with uniform correction can cause oscillation near the target and slow convergence when far from it.
-We therefore adopt an augmented Lagrangian formulation.
-Let $g = \hat r - r^\star$ denote the deviation from the target retention ratio, where $\hat r$ is the estimated retention ratio from the STE masks.
+A fixed penalty weight for the sparsity-constraint term can cause oscillation near the target and slow convergence when far from it.
+We therefore adopt an augmented Lagrangian formulation to balance stable constraint enforcement near the target with stronger corrective updates when the retention ratio deviates substantially.
+Let $g = \hat R - R^\star$ denote the deviation from the target retention ratio, where $\hat R$ is the estimated retention ratio from the STE masks.
 The sparsity-constraint term is: